avysk/Peanuts/README.md

 Peanuts
 =======

-The program to practice solving go problems
+The program to practice solving go problems.